melodyasper/pycider/README.md

 ## Decider

-`Decider` is a simple state machine that seperate state changes and actions.
-Actions are `Command`s which when executed return `Event`s, representing the results from executing a `Command`.
+`Decider` is a simple state machine that seperates state changes and actions. `Command`s are actions which when executed return `Event`s representing the results from the actions.
 You can use `Event`'s to deterministically update the `State` allowing replayability and easy serialization by only saving `Event`'s.

 * `Command`s are turned into `Event`'s through `decide()` calls.
 * `Event`'s deterministically update the `State` through `evolve()` calls.